The Final Conflict (film): Locales and filming

 The evening party scene was filmed in Brocket Hall, just outside London, which also substituted as Damien's residence.
 Kate, Damien, and Peter walk from Hyde Park to Speakers Corner.
 The Moors sequence was shot in Cornwall including Roche Rock with added visuals for the lightning.
-The Disciples Of The Watch sequence was shot at around 4–5 am in one night in the North York Moors.
+The Disciples of the Watch sequence was shot at around 4–5 am in one night in the North York Moors.
 The finale was shot at Fountains Abbey in North Yorkshire.
 "Shooting here was very cold and very eerie," according to Graham Baker's commentary on the DVD.
 University of London Observatory in Mill Hill, London (identified as "Hendon" in Baker's commentary) substituted for the Fernbank Observatory for The Second Coming sequence.

 The crew did not go back to Subiaco to film the exterior location of the monastery as it only appears in two scenes in this film; footage from the first film was reused.
 Stock footage from The Omen was also used when the Ambassador, who kills himself at the beginning of the film, walks to the United States Embassy.
 The footage of the White House featured in the film was taken from Superman II, subtracting the visual effects.

 Lisa Harrow said one of the most difficult sequences to shoot for the film was the death of the first priest in the television studio where her character Kate Reynolds interviews Damien.
 It took over two weeks to get right.
-It is considered one of the nastiest mainstream movie deaths, involving a priest burning to death whilst trapped in melting plastic sheets.
-The scene where Barbara saw a vision of her baby burned/dead was shot on slate 666 and the camera jammed according to director Graham Baker.
 Stuntman Vic Armstrong performed the backwards one-hundred-foot fall from the bridge.
 In Guinness World Records 2005, he described it as the most frightening stunt of his career.
 Most of his falls were less than seventy feet.